Frontier Village: Operation

 A short film entitled Kung-Phooey was filmed in part at Frontier Village in 1975; it was written and produced for less than $100 by a group of 29 elementary school students from San Francisco under the instruction of Darrell Sevilla.
 It won first prize at the National Educational Television Young Filmmakers' Festival.

 In 1977, Charles Jacques rated the park as the 45th best in the United States, behind local competitors Marriott's Great America (#12) and Santa Cruz Beach Boardwalk (#30).
-It was also the first year of operation for the Apache Whirlwind, the park's first (and only) roller coaster.
+It was also the first year of operation for the Apache Whirlwind, the park's first and only roller coaster.
 Jeff Block and Rena Clark set a new record for Ferris wheel endurance starting on July 1, 1978, traveling 353.93 mi on the park's wheel in 29,744 revolutions over 37 days.
-Block would break the record in 1993 with a 38-day ride on the same Ferris wheel, which had been relocated to the Orange County Fair after Frontier Village's closure.
+Block broke the record once more in 1993 with a 38-day ride on the same Ferris wheel, which had been relocated to the Orange County Fair after Frontier Village's closure.

 The first costumed character, a bear named Theodore, was introduced to the park in July 1972; he was joined by a prospector named Tumbleweed in 1974 and Kactus Kong in 1977.
 The homegrown mascots were replaced by six characters from Hanna-Barbera cartoons in 1979: Yogi Bear, Quick Draw McGraw, Jabberjaw, Scooby-Doo, Fred Flintstone, and Huckleberry Hound.